jfrog/terraform-provider-xray/docs/resources/settings.md

 ## Import

+Import is supported using the following syntax:

+The [`terraform import` command](https://developer.hashicorp.com/terraform/cli/commands/import) can be used, for example:

 Settings can be imported using the DB sync time as the ID, e.g.
 ```
 $ terraform import xray_settings.my-settings 00:00